 Plus, as an official Yelp for business owners member, you have access to a range of tools that help you manage your profile, interact with customers, post ads, and so on—we’ll dive into just how to do this later.

 Just as you want your customers to have a top-notch experience when they stumble across your business, you also want them to have a great experience when they stumble across your business’s Yelp profile.

+Now that your Yelp for business owners page is optimized and looking great, it’s time to actually bring customers to your business.
 And one of the most obvious and important ways to drive Yelp users to your business is to have a wealth of great customer reviews.